Wesleyan-Media-Project/ad_tone/README.md

 ![Diagram showing the process by which ad tone constructed is gotten](ad_tone_chart.png)

 When traditional mention-based ad tone is available, we use that; otherwise we sum over ABSA results (also using race of focus).
-The variable is available for a larger number of ads, and the rest are either in the down ballot candidate or rightmost branch (blue box 4-5) of the flowchart and have no ad tone.
+The variable is available for a larger number of ads, and the rest have no ad tone.

 ## Setup